On the structure of the $RO(G)$-graded homotopy of $H\underline{M}$ for cyclic $p$-groups: The positive cone of H for arbitrary

 Note that in the positive cone, all indexing representations will have $|V|\leq 0$, since a $n$-dimensional $G$-CW complex cannot have a non-zero $(n+1)$-th homology.
 By Proposition \ref{prop alambda iso} and \ref{prop action of alambda}, multiplication by $a_{\lambda_k}$ is an isomorphism when $|V|\leq -1$, and it is projection to $\coker(\tr_e^G)$ when $|V|=0$.
-So the homotopy groups with gradings with $|V|=0,-1$ are the only groups we need to describe.
+So the $V$-th homotopy groups with $|V|=0,-1$ are the only groups we need to describe.
+Note that when $V$ is orientable with $|V|=0$, this is discussed in Proposition \ref{prop mackey uv}.